alessiogandelli/tweets-to-topic-network/README.md

 #  How to run it

 suggestion: create a folder for each set of tweets you want to process, in our case one for each COP.
 Inside this folder there should be the two jsonl files, one for the tweets and one for the users.
-After running the main script( either using make or just running main.py) in that folder you will find the following folders:
+The script will create the following directories:

 - `cache`: contains the csv and pickle files of the intermediate steps of the pipeline, from the cleaned dataset in csv to the label of the topics.